 Once multiplied, select a threshold above which you will expect the BCP to control the loss.
 Then make a plan to cover the risks.
 Below the threshold accept the risk.
 You have to score on a single uniform metric for all assets.
 One way of looking at the loss is loss of future earnings to the business.
 For example, anything at or above £25k (when multiplied) requires control.

 The Government discusses risk and severity of effect in its National Risk Register document.
-The summary diagram is shown below.
+The summary diagram is shown adjacent.
 In addition, your organisation will have further risks unique to its operation which need to be captured.
 Don’t forget that the most likely events are things like loss of telephones or strikes causing problems for staff attendance.
 A small, local event can cause more loss than a very unlikely national event.

 Using government data and your own specific risks a risk register can be developed.
 An example is shown below.